ipcis/CoreThreat_Triage_Go/README.md

 **Triage - Live Forensic System Information Collector**

 Triage is a Go program designed for performing live forensic analysis on a target system.
 It collects system information and stores it in a structured format for real-time analysis and forensic purposes.
 Triage retrieves various details about the system, such as running processes, network connections, auto-run configurations, and more, and then saves this information in a JSON log file.
 Additionally, it archives the collected data in a ZIP file for easy transport and storage.
+The program is compatible with both Windows and Linux.

 ![Screenshot](https://github.com/ipcis/CoreThreat_Triage_Go/blob/main/screen01.png)